 3. Minmax-based.
-Minmax-based algorithms can also work well for this assignment.
+Minmax-based algorithms can also work well for this assignment, but the high branching factor of the game can be a challenge.
 Applying it to 3 players requires some ingenuity (especially if you use alpha/beta pruning).
 One option is to pretend that the opponents are a single player.
 There are many variations of this.
 One variant is that the opponent moves either an A peg or a B, but not both.
 Another variant is that the opponent moves both an A and a B peg.
 In this variant, it can also make sense to restrict the number of combinations by considering one of the pegs greedily (i.e. combining all A moves with the greedy B move and vice versa).